-At December 31, 2023, SaskCentral has a 10.92% (2022 - 10.92%) interest in CUC Wealth, which was created to hold SaskCentral, Atlantic Central, Central 1, Credit Union Central of Manitoba, Alberta Central and the Cooperators investment share in Aviso.
+At December 31, 2024, SaskCentral has a 10.92% (2023 - 10.92%) interest in CUC Wealth, which was created to hold SaskCentral, Atlantic Central, Central 1, Credit Union Central of Manitoba, Alberta Central and the Cooperators investment share in Aviso.
 CUC Wealth's principal place of business is Winnipeg, Manitoba.

-Summary financial information for equity accounted investees, not adjusted for the percentage ownership held by SaskCentral is as follows:
+Summary financial information for CUC Wealth, not adjusted for the percentage ownership held by SaskCentral is as follows: